Discovery takes full ownership of Eurosport from TF1 Group

-Discovery Communications Inc (DISCA.O) said on Wednesday it would take full ownership of sports broadcaster Eurosport for 491 million euros (342.5 million pounds) from French media group TF1 Group.
+Discovery Communications Inc (DISCA.O) said on Wednesday it would take full ownership of sports broadcaster Eurosport for 491 million euros ($534 million) from French media group TF1 Group.

 Discovery, the operator of channels such as Animal Planet and TLC, last year increased its stake in Eurosport to 51 percent from the 20 percent stake it took in 2012.